 Gradient experts have experience evaluating the National Contingency Plan (NCP) consistency of response actions.
 Our work has been performed in support of Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) cost recovery litigation and for remedy negotiation and conflict resolution.
-Gradient staff have conducted NCP consistency evaluations for a wide range of sites across the US, including urban sediment sites, landfills, manufactured gas plants, and regional groundwater plumes with public water supply wells.
+Gradient staff have conducted NCP consistency evaluations for a wide range of sites across the US, including urban sediment sites, landfills, manufactured gas plants (MGPs), and regional groundwater plumes with public water supply wells.
 In addition, Gradient experts have experience negotiating and providing strategic oversight of response actions that are consistent with the NCP, including remedial investigations, feasibility studies, human health and ecological risk assessments, and remedial actions.

 The NCP is intended to ensure that cost-effective, environmentally protective cleanups are performed in a relatively standardized way throughout the nation, and that there is a consistent, objective basis for remedy decision-making.